c# contextual keywords: yield

 - Don’t use

-in Lambda expressions and anonymous methods. - Don’t use
+yieldin Lambda expressions and anonymous methods. - Don’t use

-in methods that contain unsafe blocks.
+yieldin methods that contain unsafe blocks.
 For more information, see unsafe. - Don’t use

-can be located in a try block or a catch block but not a finally block
+yield returnin a try-catch block.
+Ayield returnstatement can be located in the try block of a try-finally statement. yield breakcan be located in a try block or a catch block but not a finally block

 examples